After Cheryl's home was infested with fleas, she tried many different treatments. This is the only one that worked.

 My husband and I have lots of fur children: two dogs and six cats.
 We thought the dogs were protected because we treat the yard twice a year, and they are bathed regularly.
 In fact, I have never seen one flea on them.
 But suddenly, every animal in our house had them.
 They were everywhere!
 It turns out our cat, Charley, who is an escape artist, got out when no one was paying attention and brought back fleas when he came home.

 I researched every website that existed to learn more about fleas.
-We treated the yard and bombed the house, and treated each animal with Frontline, Capstar, and flea shampoos—all to no avail.
+We treated the yard and bombed the house, and we treated each animal with Frontline, Capstar, and flea shampoos—all to no avail.
 My fur babies were infested.
 Those fleas must have had armor of steel to live through such poisoning!

 How Fleas Proliferate